Aerial view of the forested shore on the wild Golden Coast of Ghana

 Driving

-This morning you are off to Kumasi, the ancient capital of the Ashanti kingdom which has been hosting one of Africa’s most fascinating cultural events for centuries.
+This morning you're off to Kumasi, the ancient capital of the Ashanti kingdom, which has been hosting one of Africa’s most fascinating cultural events for centuries.
 Today you'll have the incredible opportunity to join the Akwasidae celebrations, which happen every 42 days (every sixth Sunday).
-Get a real insight into the rich and vibrant culture of the Asanteman Kingdom as you watch paramount, divisional and sub chiefs of the Asanteman pay homage to the king, all adorned in rich, colorful and traditional kente and adinkra cloths.
-It’s a spectacular visual feast, chock-full of African-style pomp where traditional drumming and dance accompany the proceedings and gifts are offered to the Asantehene.
-After spending time with the King, enjoy a late lunch at a local restaurant serving a wide selection of West African dishes, before heading back to Lake Bosumtwi.
-Back at the lake, choose either to relax or join your guide for a short hike in the surrounding natural habitat overlooking the lake, returning to your hotel as the sun sets.
+Get a real insight into the rich and vibrant culture of the Asanteman Kingdom as you watch paramount, divisional, and sub chiefs of the Asanteman pay homage to the king, all adorned in rich, colorful, and traditional kente and adinkra cloths.
+It’s a spectacular visual feast, full of African-style pomp where traditional drumming and dance accompany the proceedings and gifts are offered to the Asantehene.
+After spending time with the King, enjoy a late lunch at a local restaurant serving a wide selection of West African dishes, before heading to check into your hotel nearby.

 Remote village life, picathartes and pangolins